S3-working-group/s3-practical-guide/content/src/defining-agreements/clarify-domains.md

 #### Key Resources

-Essential resources the delegatee can make use of in accounting for their domain, e.g. time allocation, budget, privileges, facilities, hardware, software, etc.
+Essential resources the delegatee(s) can make use of in accounting for their domain, e.g. time allocation, budget, privileges, facilities, hardware, software, etc.

 #### Delegator Responsibilities

 When delegating a domain to others, the delegator still retains overall accountability for the domain and often has a valuable contribution to make toward accounting for that domain.

-List the exact responsibilities the delegator takes on in support of the delegatee accounting for this domain.
+List the exact responsibilities the delegator takes on in support of the delegatee(s) accounting for this domain.

 Consider:

--   Opportunities for learning and development and support offered to the delegatee.
+-   Opportunities for learning and development and support offered to the delegatee(s).
 -   Things essential for successfully accounting for the domain that only the delegator can do.
--   Things that make the delegatee’s life easier and are worthwhile including.
+-   Things that make the delegatees' life easier and are worthwhile including.

 Describe the delegator’s responsibilities in specific and measurable terms, so that they can be reviewed and developed as required.